N03021441/ELSpring2018/doc/Readme.md

-This directory is for all documentation related to the project
+Documentation related to the project will be placed in this folder